So you’re implementing lifecycle marketing. Well aren’t you a mutha flippin gangsta?!

 However, this isn’t all about you.
 Yes you get their email address, but don’t forget the vast majority of people are happy to give up their work email address because they don’t feel the same sense of ownership as they do their personal email address.

 A white paper or other document that rocks their world is where your head needs to be at.
-Yes it's a lot of work but get it right and that lead magnet can serve you for years.
-When you calculate the cost of producing it divided by the business it brings in we really are talking chump change.
+Yes it’s a lot of work but get it right and that lead magnet can serve you for years.

 Getting their email address through delivering some epically awesome is the beginning of the attract campaign, not the end.